Gero, Gifu: In popular culture

-The Kanayama area of Gero served as the primary inspiration for the fictional town of Ebisugaoka in the video game Silent Hill f.
-Writer Ryukishi07 chose Kanayama for its distinctive architecture and “labyrinthine” alleyways.
-The development team visited the area to photograph buildings and record ambient sounds of daily life for use as reference materials.
-To accurately portray the 1960s Japanese setting, the developers conducted historical research and adjusted the environment design accordingly.
+The Kanayama area of Gero served as the primary inspiration for the fictional town of Ebisugaoka in the horror video game Silent Hill f (2025).
+Writer Ryukishi07 chose Kanayama for its distinctive architecture and labyrinthine alleyways, and the development team visited the area to photograph buildings and record ambient sounds of daily life for use as reference materials.
+To accurately portray the setting of rural Japan in the 1960s, the developers conducted historical research and adjusted the environment design accordingly.